 9.2 All requests should be made in writing to the Headteacher.
 Individuals submitting requests for access will be asked to provide sufficient information to enable the footage relating to them to be identified.
 For example, date, time and location.

 9.3 Applications received from outside bodies (e.g. solicitors) to view or release images will be referred to the Headteacher.
 In these circumstances, images will normally be released where satisfactory documentary evidence is produced showing that they required for legal proceedings, a subject access request, or in response to a Court Order.

-9.4 A fee may be charged at £10 in such circumstances, which is appropriate for subject access requests.
+9.4 The school does not have a facility to provide copies of CCTV footage but instead the applicant may view the CCTV footage if available

-9.5 The school will respond to requests within 40 calendar days of receiving the written request and fee.
+9.5 The school will respond to requests within 30 calendar days of receiving the written request and fee.

 9.6 The school reserves the right to refuse access to CCTV footage where this would prejudice the legal rights of other individuals or jeopardise an on-going investigation.